awsdocs/aws-freertos-docs/doc_source/getting_started_windows.md

 #### Configure Your AWS IoT Credentials<a name="win-configure-credentials"></a>

 The certificate and private key must be hard\-coded into the Amazon FreeRTOS demo code\.
-This is for demo purposes only\.
-Production level applications should store these files in a secure location\.
+This is for demonstration purposes only\.
+Production\-level applications should store these files in a secure location\.
 Amazon FreeRTOS is a C language project, and the certificate and private key must be specially formatted to be added to the project\.

 **To format your certificate and private key**

-1. In a browser window, open `<BASE_FOLDER>\demos\common\devmode_key_provisioning\CertificateConfigurationTool\CertificateConfigurator.html`\.
+1. In a browser window, open `<BASE_FOLDER>\tools\certificate_configuration\CertificateConfigurator.html`\.

 1. Under **Certificate PEM file**, choose the `<ID>-certificate.pem.crt` you downloaded from the AWS IoT console\.